tedklin/back-to-basics/02_pl-usage/java/exercises/src/tree/b_nontrivial/Q101_SymmetricTree/notes.md

 **Runtime:**

 Theta(N) in the worst case where the tree is symmetric and we visit every node exactly once.
-Theta(1) in the best case where all of the nodes are on one side of the root (returns immediately).
+Theta(1) in the best case where all of the nodes are on one side of the root.

 **Memory:**

-The max amount of space needed at any given step is *~height* to store the recursive call stack from the root to the lowest leaf.
+Theta(H) for the recursive call stack in the worst case mentioned above.
+(H is the height of the input tree.)
+Theta(1) for the recursive call stack in the best case mentioned above.

-Theta(height = N) in the worst case where the tree looks like a linked list mirrored about the root (creating a perfect upside down V).
-Theta(1) in the best case where all of the nodes are on one side of the root (returns immediately).
+H itself is bounded by Theta(N) in the worst case where the input tree looks like a linked list mirrored about the root (creating a perfect upside down V).
+H itself is bounded by Theta(log N) in the best case where the input tree is fully balanced.

 ### Followup: Iterative solution